openshift/enhancements/enhancements/mcd-reboot-dictionary.md

 If a file contains any options that require a reboot to be applied, then any change to it is treated as requiring a reboot.

+If a file matches more than one entry, the first one listed will be applied.

+If no service is supplied for a ``systemctl`` action, the matching filename (with directory components stripped) will be treated as the name of the unit file to be operated on.

 The system's highest priority is to apply the changes, if the specified action results in an error, then a reboot will be performed as in prior 4.x versions.